anthonypan08/568_final_project/modified_jeremy/Readme.md

       }
       // Jeremy

-If the probability of potential statistic objects is higher than a threshold (0.8), we inrease the corresponding weight.
+Inrease the weight corresponding to minority of the potential statistic objects.

 **Comparison**